cloverdx/cloverdx-server-docker/README.md

 ## Tomcat Configuration

-The mounted volume will contain fragments of Tomcat configuration files after the first run of the Docker container.
-These configuration files contain commented-out examples on how to enable and configure some aspects of Tomcat:
+The mounted volume contains fragments of Tomcat configuration files that configure various aspects of Tomcat.
+If the files are not found during the start of the Docker container, the container will create commented-out examples of them.

+Configuration files:

 * ``conf/https-conf.xml`` - configuration of HTTPS connector of Tomcat, is inserted into ``server.xml`` when running the container.
-Uncomment the ``<Connector>...`` XML element and update the configuration as a standard Tomcat 9 HTTPS connector (TODO link).
+Uncomment the ``<Connector>...`` XML element and update the configuration as a standard Tomcat 9 HTTPS connector (see [documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html)).
 Export the port of the connector from the container (port 8443 by default).
 Put the keystore in the mounted volume, e.g. if it's in ``conf/keystore.jks`` in the volume, then the path to it in the ``https-conf.xml`` file is ``/var/clover/conf/keystore.jks``.
 * ``conf/jmx-conf.properties`` - Java properties that can be updated to enable JMX monitoring over SSL (disabled by default).
 Put the keystore in the mounted volume, e.g. if it's in ``conf/keystore.jks`` in the volume, then the path to it in the ``jmx-conf.properties`` file is ``/var/clover/conf/keystore.jks``.
-* ``conf/jndi-conf.xml`` - configuration of JNDI resources of Tomcat, is inserted into ``server.xml`` (TODO or context.xml?) when running the container.
+* ``conf/jndi-conf.xml`` - configuration of JNDI resources of Tomcat, is inserted into ``server.xml``when running the container.
 See the commented ``<Resource>`` example on how to add a JNDI resource.
 We recommend to use JNDI to connect to server's system database.

-TODO the default (commented out) versions of these files are in this repo - no need to start the container first.
+Examples of these files are in this repo (see ``tomcat/conf/*example*`` files) - the examples can be used as a starting point for the configuration files before the first start of the container.

 ## Timezone